BBBase-EHeresy-PPPub/PPPub/docs/mesbg2024/forces_of_good/the_free_peoples.md

 - Hand weapon

-**ACTIVE/PASSIVE RULES**
+**SPECIAL RULES**

-- **A Light in the Dark** `PASSIVE` - The area within 6" of the Gatekeeper is always considered to be daylight.
+- **A Light in the Dark** `PASSIVE`

+The area within 6" of the Gatekeeper is always considered to be daylight.
 Additionally, enemy models cannot Charge friendly models if they can charge the Gatekeeper instead.

-- **Gatekeeper** `ACTIVE` - After Priority has been rolled, the Gatekeeper may spent a Will point and choose one enemy Infantry model within 6" and in Line of Sight, and roll a D6.
+- **Gatekeeper** `ACTIVE`

+After Priority has been rolled, the Gatekeeper may spent a Will point and choose one enemy Infantry model within 6" and in Line of Sight, and roll a D6.
 On a 3+, that model cannot Move that during their Activation, but may perform any other action as normal.
 Does not affect Monster models.

 </div>